 2017 saw my first, and probably last, 5K with a relative (my niece Lauren, above).
-It was at the Stomp the Monster 5K in Monroe in June.
+It was at the Stomp the Monster 5K in Marlboro in June.

 Stats for the year: